neo4j/docs-tools/extensions/antora/selector-labels/README.md

     current:
       selector_text: '(Current)'
       unique: true
+      use_semantic: true
     lts:
       selector_text: '(LTS)'
 ```

 In the default configuration, text is added in the version selector, after the component name and version, to 'Current' and 'LTS' releases.

 By default, `current` is given the attribute value `unique: true`, meaning that for a given component, only one version can be considered 'Current'.
 An error is logged for a component if more than one version has a unique attribute defined in its _antora.yml_ file.
+The extension uses Antora's semantic [version ordering rules](https://docs.antora.org/antora/latest/how-component-versions-are-sorted/#determine-version-order) to determine the latest version to mark as 'current'.

 ## Using the CLI to add the extension